 Now the important thing to take note of here, is that while this waiver seems to be the answer to policy violations strife, you are actually waiving an entire policy.
 This means all constraints, and in turn, all conditions.
 It’s no surprise why that should be something that’s limited.
 For this reason, before waiving something, it’s good practice to review some alternatives.
 A waiver very much does allow you to simply bypass all controls.

 OK, we’ve harped enough on the warnings.
 The benefits of waivers can be just as numerous.
 This is because even with endless customizations, you will encounter situations where a policy just doesn’t apply.
 It’s important to take a look at the full range of waiver functionality, so let’s look at how to add, view, and when necessary, remove a waiver.

 - Access an Application Composition Report.

-- Navigate to the Policy Violations tab on the report, and click on a component that has policy violations.
+- In the Policy Violations Table, click on a component that has policy violations.
 This displays the Component Information Panel (CIP).

 - In the CIP, click the Policy Violations tab.
 This displays the list of Policy Violations for the Component:

 - Click the Waive button next to the violation you wish to waive.
 A dialog displays: